 In the late 1800s, the ban on Christianity was lifted, and many of the Hidden Christians rejoined the Catholic Church and built new churches with the assistance of foreign priests.
-A few also refrained from rejoining because their religious practices evolved quite a bit over the centuries to a degree where they were not compatible with Catholicism anymore.
+A few also refrained from rejoining because their religious practices evolved quite a bit over the centuries to a degree that they were not compatible with Catholicism anymore.

 Some of the sites of interest related to Christianity in Hirado are listed below:

-On the Kyushu Mainland
+On the Kyushu mainland

 Elsewhere in Hirado